 We have assumed so far that the penalty is constant over time.
 Yet it may be necessary to relax this assumption as our data spans several years (up to 7 years for South Africa).
-We can estimate a time-varying wage gap δ_t by simply interacting the informal sector dummy with year dummies.
-Results are reported in Figure 6.
-For all countries, it appears that the time trend is smoother for the conditional wage gap (as estimated by FE-QR) compared to the raw wage differential.
-The trend is very stable in Mexico, with a median penalty around 9% over the period 2004-2007.
-For Brazil, the informal wage penalty is relatively constant around 4% of the median.
+We can estimate a time-varying wage gap $\delta_t$ by simply interacting the informal sector dummy with year dummies.
+In Figure 6, we report the penalty estimated by FE-QR for quantiles .2, .5 and .8.
+The trend appears to be very stable in Mexico, with a median penalty around 9% over the period 2004-2007.
+For Brazil, the informal wage penalty slightly oscillates around 5% at the median.
 Yet the period of economic slowdown of the early 2000s is characterized by a smaller penalty (and even a premium in the upper half of the distribution), reflecting higher wage depression in the formal sector.
-In South Africa, the median gap oscillates around 16% in the first half of the 2000s and doubles in recent years characterized by higher economic growth.
+In South Africa, the median gap stays close to around 16% in the first years of the 2000s but doubles in more recent years characterized by better economic conditions (declining unemployment from 2004 onwards and faster economic growth with a peak in 2006).

 Thus, it seems that wages are more procyclical in the formal sector.
-This interpretation is consistent with the fact that workers in this sector benefit from the surge in the prices of export commodities, as opposed to informal sector workers employed more frequently in domestic activities like construction and small services.25 These results are in apparent contrast with the view that formal sector wages are less responsive to market forces because of labor market regulations like minimum wages.
-However, evidence for Brazil in figure 6 is consistent with the fact that downward rigidity in the formal sector occurs in lower quantiles (the penalty is relatively constant over time for the 10th centile); formal sector wages - and hence the wage gap - are procyclical in the second half of the distribution.
+This interpretation is consistent with the fact that workers in this sector benefit from the surge in the prices of export commodities, as opposed to informal sector workers employed more frequently in domestic activities like construction and small services.
+It is also in apparent contrast with the view that formal sector wages are less responsive to market forces because of labor market regulations like minimum wages.
+However, evidence for Brazil in figure 6 is consistent with the fact that downward rigidity in the formal sector occurs in lower quantiles